© Alex Kalmbach | Dreamstime.com

 - Mild diarrhea or constipation

 - Lightheadedness or fainting, possibly accompanied by a rapid increase in heartbeat, after standing up from a lying down position

-Causes of vitamin B12 deficiency include not eating animal products, not making enough stomach acid (hypochlorhydria, common with aging), an autoimmune disorder called pernicious anemia, and certain medications, especially acid-blocking medications (proton pump inhibitors and H2 blockers) for GERD and acid reflux, and metformin for diabetes.
+What causes vitamin B12 deficiency?
+Not eating animal products, not making enough stomach acid (hypochlorhydria, common with aging), an autoimmune disorder called pernicious anemia, and certain medications, especially acid-blocking medications (proton pump inhibitors and H2 blockers) for GERD and acid reflux, and metformin for diabetes.